HenryGarle/react-redux-setstate/README.md

 ## Limitations

-This project is in early development.
-Here are some known limitations:
+Here are some known limitations when using this library instead of React's built-in state API:

-* The React `setState` method also accepts a function to update the state, which is guaranteed to be applied with the latest state, which helps with managing concurrency.
-This is not implemented yet in this project.
-* The React `setState` method accepts a callback as the second argument, which is called when the state is actually updated and reflected in the `state` object.
-This is not implemented yet in this project.
 * Remember, Redux's state must be made up of plain, serializable data, whereas React state is in-memory and can include instances of other objects, like DOM elements or Dates.
 When using this library, make sure your component state is only primitive values, plain objects, and arrays.
+* Directly setting a value to `this.state` can only be done once, and only within the constructor.
+Subsequent calls to the setter will be silently ignored.

+## To-Dos

+This project is in early development.
+The following tasks are still needed to fully emulate React's state API:

+* [ ] Make component state available in lifecycle methods.
+* [ ] Have `setState` also accept a function to manage multiple updates atomically.
+* [ ] Have `setState` accept a callback to evaluate when the state has been updated and reflected.
+* [ ] Improve documentation.
+* [ ] Write tests.